sikandaramla/Docs/aspnet/fundamentals/static-files.rst

 Serving static files
 --------------------

-Static files are typically located in the web root (*<content-root>/wwwroot*) folder.
+Static files are typically located in the ``web root`` (*<content-root>/wwwroot*) folder.
 See Content root and Web root in  :doc:`/conceptual-overview/aspnet` for more information.
-You generally set the content root to be the current directory so that your project's webroot will be found while in development.
+You generally set the content root to be the current directory so that your project's ``web root`` will be found while in development.

 .. literalinclude:: ../../common/samples/WebApplication1/src/WebApplication1/Program.cs
   :language: c#